Ricardicus/ric-script/README.md

 ```
 $ ./ric
+RicScript 0.9.1 (linux, Apr 22 2022, 18:17:01)
 You are running in interactive mode.
 Stop it by typing: 'quit'.
 This is in it's very early stage... it only supports one liners!

+Some short tips:
+help() gives you a list of available functions
+printEnv() lists the names of variables defined in this session
+quit() quits this interpreter interactive mode

 >> a = 1337
 >> print(a)
 1337